thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/troubleshooting.md

 {% include content-toggle.html content-toggle-id="deploymentType" toggle-spec=contenttogglespecdeploymenttype %}

-### Enable certain logs
+### Enabling Certain Logs

-ThingsBoard MQTT Broker provides the ability to enable/disable logging for certain parts of the system depending on what information do you need for troubleshooting.
+To facilitate troubleshooting, ThingsBoard MQTT Broker allows users to enable or disable logging for specific parts of the system.

-You can do this by modifying <b>logback.xml</b> file.
-As logs itself, it is stored in the following directory:
+This can be achieved by modifying the **logback.xml** file, which is located in the following directory:

 ```bash
 /usr/share/thingsboard-mqtt-broker/conf
 ```

-You can find respectful files for k8s and docker deployments.
+Please note that there are separate files for **k8s** and **Docker** deployments

-Here's an example of the <b>logback.xml</b> configuration:
+Here's an example of the **logback.xml** configuration:

 ```bash
 <!DOCTYPE configuration>